 - Does the material have copyright protections that could block assistive technologies?

 - Does the material include an accessibility statement along with some way to report accessibility issues?

 You may also like ...

-Learn detailed yet easily implemented techniques for evaluating the accessibility of open education resources in a variety of formats.
+Protocol to provide detailed yet easily implemented techniques for evaluating the accessibility of web-based OER for learners with disabilities.